 Golden Trail, Elko County, Nevada

-Golden Trail was a featured new project at the 2015 Geologic Society of Nevada (GSN) Symposium.
+Golden Trail was a featured project at the 2015 Geologic Society of Nevada (GSN) Symposium

-Permitting: Golden Trail has a drilling permit in place, issued by the Bureau of Land Management.
-This permit is valid until January 31, 2020 and application to extend may be made at that time.
+Permitting: Golden Trail has a drilling permit in place, issued by the Bureau of Land Management, which was recently amended to enable drilling of the coincident hyrdrothermal alteration anomalies shown above.
+This permit is valid until January 31, 2022.

 Richard C. Capps, PhD, is the qualified person responsible for approving the technical information contained on this page.